-Welcome to Voyageurs Expeditionary School for the 2020-21 school year.
+Welcome to Voyageurs Expeditionary School for the 2021-22 school year.
 We are pleased to have you with us.
-Our mission is to provide your child with opportunities that encourage hands on learning, service to others and environmental stewardship.
-We utilize a curriculum that is project supported and cross-curricular.
+Our mission is to provide your child with opportunities that encourage hands-on learning, service to others, and environmental stewardship.
+We utilize a curriculum that includes real-world experiences, project supported, and cross-curricular.
+As an expeditionary school, we believe learning extends well beyond the classroom and will provide ample opportunities for students to explore the outside world.
 Our small class sizes allow students to make strong connections with our dedicated staff.